ruggeri/tech-notes/randos/automotive/engines/engine-configurations.md

     - Note that it doesn't work for tertiary forces; 0,120,240 become 0,0,0 in the tripled frequency domain.
 Thus, tertiary imbalance is magnified by 3x in this engine.
-  - A 120deg triple will have some rotational imbalance.
-This occurs directly about the central cylinder.
+  - A 120deg triple will have some primary rotational imbalance.
-    - The first and third cylinders are 120deg out-of-phase, so this rocking imbalance tends to be somewhat attenuated.
+    - The pivot point actually moves.
+And the magnitude of the rotational imbalance changes throughout the combustion cycle.
+    - It is zero when central piston is at TDC.
+    - But it is maximum when piston 1 (or 3) is at TDC.
+But note that the pivot point is _not_ at the center piston.
+It is in between the first and center piston.
-    - But it appears that a balance shaft is used to even this out.
+    - It appears that a balance shaft is needed to even this out.
 - Triumph
   - Trident 660, Speed Triple, and Street Triple have crank angles of 120deg.
 We've already discussed that setup.
   - Tiger 850, 900, 1200 have T-Plane.
-  - T-Plane has crank angles of 0deg, 90deg, and 180deg.
+  - T-Plane has crank angles of 0deg, 270deg, and 180deg.
   - Thus fires cylinder 1 at 0deg, cylinder 3 at 180deg, and then
     cylinder 2 at 450deg.
   - That gives firing intervals of 180-270-270.
+    - Or: 0deg silence, 90deg silence, 90deg silence.
   - The engine loses primary and secondary balance.
+    - There is not primary reciprocating balance.
+Two pistons are 180deg apart, but there is the third piston which is not balanced.
+So that piston will not be balanced.
+    - For primary rotational balance, the two outer pistons form a rocking couple.
+    - But, usefully, the primary rotational imbalance is about the central piston, which is helpful.
   - Why do this?
 And why only on the ADV bikes?
 The reason they say is that even power delivery can mean that the tire is constantly under power and breaks traction in dirt and starts to spin.